 - Identify and explain the components of telecommunication systems and the use of wireless technology.

-- Understand issues of reliability, security and control of information systems.
+- Understand the issues of reliability, security, and control of information systems.

 - Realize information systems and information technology can be used as an agent of change for redesigning the organization.